bugaevc/asmwall/data.md

 Note that this function should be called in the exact same way, since the optimization only changes function's internal behaviour, not its "public interface".

+In the case of "in memory return" the caller should allocate the required amount of memory and push a pointer to it onto the stack after all the arguments.
+The callee then should leave its return value in that memory.
+The callee is also required to pop the pointer from the stack, which is usually done with `ret 4`.

 ### fastcall

 The fastcall convention is very similar to cdecl.
 The difference is that the first two